ansient0/lwotc/README.md

 * New tier naming is : Basic, Advanced, Elite, Supreme, With T5 enemies having special names
 * Incorporated over 100 new permament dark events as new and unpredictable enemy scaling
 * Removed Najas - squadsight doesn't fit that well in podless
+* Removed MEC Archers - squadsight doesn't fit and they weren't an interesting enough enemy
 * Removed ADVENT grenadiers, rocketeers, scouts, sergeants, commandos, vanguards and shock troopers - Their variants have been incorporated elsewhere

-More detailed enemy changes can be found here, I'll just present some more important here
+More detailed enemy changes can be found here, I'll just present some more important changes here
 #### Troopers
 * Gains Marauder (standard shots are no longer turn ending)

 #### Officers
-* Gains Defilade (All enemies in sight of the officer gain 30 crit resistance)
+* Gains Defilade (All allies in sight of the officer gain 30 crit resistance)
 * Mark target is now a free action

 #### Sectoids
 * Reworked Mind Spin: Is now a free action, Cannot mind control by default, but will always mind control targets that are disoriented, stunned, or panicked
 * Reduced Psi Offense by a lot so mindspin can now fail sometimes
+* Sectoid Commanders lose Mass Mindspin because it wasn't very effective/working correctly.

 #### Drones
 * Repair is now a free action